 And the outcomes can be remarkable.
 Auto manufacturers saved almost $2.5 million in reduced downtime and in labor costs, and have seen a 25% improvement in rejects.
 None of this would be possible without AI.

 How Can You Achieve CI with AI?

 Every auto manufacturer understands the importance of gathering critical data, but it’s fair to say that each is in a different phase of the journey.
 But you don’t have to boil the ocean.
-Begin by creating the infrastructure: By starting with real-time (not historical) data, you can focus on analyzing information that can drive immediate improvements across the production process, facilities, partners, and suppliers.
+Begin by creating the infrastructure: By starting with real-time (not historical) data, you can focus on analyzing information that can drive immediate improvement in auto production across the production process, facilities, partners, and suppliers.
 This, in turn, helps you to achieve quick wins, build credibility, and use it to influence other teams.
 Remember, this is a program, not a single project, and the proof is what drives cultural change.